axibase/atsd/administration/data_retention.md

 4. `data.compaction.schedule`
 5. `hbase.compaction.schedule`

-The tasks should be executed once a day during off-peak/night-time hours.
-The `hbase.compaction` task should run once a week on large clusters.
+Schedule the tasks to rune once a day during off-peak/night-time hours.
+Change the `hbase.compaction` task to tune once a week on large clusters.

 To trigger these tasks manually, open **Settings > Storage > Delete Tasks** and execute them manually.